melanieganz/-ReproducibleQuantitativeDataScience-2024/README.md

 ### Danish Reproducibility network

-If you wnat to get involved in reproducibility after this course, consider joining the Danish Reproducibility network (DKRN).
+If you want to get involved in reproducibility after this course, consider joining the Danish Reproducibility network (DKRN).
 You can find information about it [here](https://danish-repro.github.io/).

 ### Reproducibility in other labs

-In a recent session at the D3A conference the Danish Reproducibility network compiled some videos that show how other labs handle reproducibility.
+In a recent [session at the D3A conference](https://d3aconference.dk/level-up-your-data-amp-life-science-labs-reproducibility/) the Danish Reproducibility network compiled some videos that show how other labs handle reproducibility.
 You cna watch them [here](https://www.youtube.com/playlist?list=PLJPfqQPI6i_AfAP4U6zMOSuM9X2GlsHyC).